ArkEcosystemArchive/docs-legacy/docs/api/public/v2/blocks.md

 }
 ```

-## List all transactions in a block
+## List All Transactions in a Block

 Instead of deserializing the block's payload; you can also obtain the transactions of each block as proper transaction objects directly.